cloudwego/volo/CONTRIBUTING.md

 If you have reviewed existing documentation and still have questions or are having problems, you can either:

-1. Submit a new issue and describes your problem, or
+1. Submit a new issue and describe your problem, or
 2. Join the [Volo user group on Feishu](https://applink.feishu.cn/client/chat/chatter/add_by_link?link_token=b34v5470-8e4d-4c7d-bf50-8b2917af026b) and ask for help there.

 In exchange for receiving help, we expect you to contribute back a documentation